JordJ123/LEGO-Mindstorm-Tasks-Group16/README.md

 2. **Discuss the reliability of the sensors based on your findings.**

-_Consistency_

-Most of the sensors are consistent with the recorded values, except gyroscopic sensor, which had varying readings from one sensor to another.
-This makes the gyroscopic sensor not suitable for most of the tasks in lab.
+All sensors appear to work as intended.
+Most of these sensors appear to be consistent with their recorded values and close to the intended value.
+Only exception is the gyroscopic sensor, which had varying readings from one sensor to another.
+This makes the gyroscopic sensor not suitable for most of the tasks in lab due to it's inconsistency.

-_Light sensor_

-_Color sensor_
+Another notably issue is that the ultrasonic sensor doesn't seem to pick up objects where they are incredibly close.
+Anywhere between 5mm and 24mm this thresehold is found.
+This is evident when it produces the value of the distance between and the object in front at the max distance value it can measure, though this drops back to a more excepted value at 25mm.

+The colour sensor doesn't also seem to be perfect at short distances.
+Though its measurements seem to be fine on the white line, likely due to its reflectivey, the colour sensor doesn't seem to pick up the carpet very well, showing a max value for 5mm, but dropping back to something more expected at 25mm.

 # Task 2: Testing Motors